IBM/storage-fusion/AI/fusion-openshift-ai/docs/02-LLM-Disaggregated-Inference.md

 **Scheduler tuning is workload-dependent** prioritize cache scoring for repeated prompts, and queue depth for highly varied workloads.

 **IBM Fusion HCI simplifies operations** with reliable GPU infrastructure and seamless OpenShift integration, reducing deployment and troubleshooting overhead.

 ---

+## Final Thoughts

+Disaggregated LLM inference shifts inference from a black box to an observable, schedulable pipeline.

+For AI platform and MLOps teams, this enables disciplined scaling: aligning GPU resources to inference phases, preserving cache locality, and validating performance with telemetry rather than intuition.

+As LLM workloads mature into sustained production systems, architectures that expose—and optimize for—these internal behaviors will become increasingly important.

+---